wenex-org/cdc-departure/README.md

 - [ReplicaSet MongoDB](https://github.com/wenex-org/cdc-departure/tree/main/mongo-rs)
 - Docker with Docker Compose

-To start and run the environment enter this command `docker-compose up -d` in your terminal while you located into this project, after that run the command `npm run db:seed` to generate `example` MySQL database and the `fortest` table with sample data, then go to the [Kafka Connect](#kafka-connect) section and register two connectors.
+To start and run the environment enter this command `docker-compose up -d` (extends with [ReplicaSet MongoDB](https://github.com/wenex-org/cdc-departure/tree/main/mongo-rs)) in your terminal while you located into this project, after that run the command `npm run db:seed` to generate `example` MySQL database and the `fortest` table with sample data, then go to the [Kafka Connect](#kafka-connect) section and register two connectors.

 Look at your MongoDB to see the existing data in MySQL.
 If you want to manually sink with MongoDB start `sql-to-nosql` app with command `npm run start`.